Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-inference.md

 4. When the top-down analysis is done and the overload candidates are fixed, local type inference is performed on each lambda body and each statement *bottom-up*, from the most inner lambda literals to the outermost ones, processing one lambda literal at a time, with the following additions.
     - When inferring type of the return value (the last expression of a lambda body and/or the subjects for [return expressions][Jump expressions] referring to this lambda literal), the additional constraints introduced on the result type of this lambda literal are added to $Q$;
     - If inference with these constraints fails, but the result type is a subtype of `kotlin.Unit`, the inference is repeated without the additional constraints on the return value;
-    - The type of each lambda literal is considered to be the functional type $\FT(P_1, \ldots, P_S) \arrowleft R$, where $P_1, \ldots, P_S$ are the types of its parameters inferred from external constraints or specified in the lambda literal itself and $R$ is the inferred type of its return value in the presence of external constraints.
+    - The type of each lambda literal is considered to be the functional type $\FT(P_1, \ldots, P_S) \rightarrow R$, where $P_1, \ldots, P_S$ are the types of its parameters inferred from external constraints or specified in the lambda literal itself and $R$ is the inferred type of its return value in the presence of external constraints.

 The external constraints on lambda parameters, return value and body may come from the following sources: